Giampaolo Pozzo: Granada

+Watford

-In June 2012, he acquired Watford Football Club from previous owner Laurence Bassini.
+In June 2012, he acquired Watford from previous owner Laurence Bassini.
 Over time he has invested heavily in the club, including sending over multiple players from his other teams Granada and Udinese.
 Some of these players include Almen Abdi, Matěj Vydra and Gabriele Angella.

-As well as sending multiple players over from his other clubs he signed a £18 million maintenance deal to renovate their stadium.
-He has now handed over ownership and running of the club to his son Gino, who is based in London.
+As well as sending multiple players over from his other clubs, he signed a £18 million maintenance deal in 2014 to renovate their stadium, Vicarage Road.
+The renovation started in 2015 and was completed by 2017, and included a new stand, named after former club chairman Elton John.

+In 2014, Pozzo also handed over ownership and running of the club to his son Gino, who is based in London.